 You’ve got your new favorite sleeping bag, your trusty fly fishing rod, and the perfectly broken in pair of hiking boots.
-You’re ready to head out on the trail for a few nights under the stars — but not “under the stars” in the perfectly literal sense.
+You’re ready to head out on the trail for a few nights under the stars, and you need a humble abode.
 Whether it’s a weekend getaway at the lake or a two-week trek in the Rockies, these are the tents you’ll need for your adventures this year.

 Portable, light and spacious.